17.10.2020

 Spreading:

-The chicken mushroom is a species typical primarily for forests on the mountains and in the foothills.
-In mountain coniferous forests on acidic soils, it grows most often from August to October.
-It is collected, as a rule, next to blueberries, low birch, less often - in deciduous forests, under beech.
+The chicken mushroom is a species typical primarily of forests in the mountains and foothills.
+In mountain coniferous forests on acidic soils, it most often grows from August to October.
+It is usually collected next to blueberries, low birch trees, and less often - in deciduous forests, under beech trees.
 Apparently, it forms mycorrhiza with these rocks.
 This mushroom grows in Europe, North America and Japan.
-It is found in the north, in Greenland and Lapland, and in the mountains at an altitude of 2,500 meters above sea level.
+It is found in the north, in Greenland and Lapland, and in the mountains at an altitude of 2 thousand 500 m above sea level.

 Description:

 The chicken mushroom is very similar to cobwebs and was previously considered one of them.
 Its rusty-brown spore powder and almond-shaped warty spores are the same as those of.
-However, a ringed cap never has a cobweb veil (cortina) between the stem and the edge of the cap, but there is always only a membranous membrane, which, when torn, leaves a real ring on the stem.
-At the bottom of the ring there is still an inconspicuous filmy remnant of the veil, the so-called hood (osgea).
+However, the annular cap never has a cobweb-like veil (cortina) between the stem and the edge of the cap, but there is always only a filmy membrane, which, when torn, leaves a real ring on the stem.
+At the bottom of the ring there is still hanging an inconspicuous filmy remnant of the veil, the so-called cap (osgea).

 The chicken mushroom is somewhat similar (mainly in the color of its fruiting bodies) to some.
 This is first and foremost.
-Both species are edible, they grow profusely in spring, sometimes in summer, most often in meadows, and not in the forest, on garden lawns, etc. Their fruiting bodies are smaller than those of the annular cap, the hat is thin, fleshy, the leg is thin , fibrous, hollow inside.
-The early vole has a bitter floury taste and a floury smell.
+Both species are edible, they grow abundantly in the spring, sometimes in the summer, most often in meadows, not in the forest, on garden lawns, etc. Their fruiting bodies are smaller in size than those of the annular cap, the cap is thin, fleshy, the stem is thin , fibrous, hollow inside.
+The early vole has a bitter floury taste and floury smell.

-Young mushrooms have a bluish tint and a waxy, later bald surface.
+Young mushrooms have a bluish tint and a waxed, later bald surface.
 In dry weather, the surface of the cap cracks or wrinkles.
-The plates are attached or free, sagging, with a somewhat serrated edge, whitish at first, then clay-yellow.
-Leg measuring 5-10 / 1-2 cm, off-white, with a whitish membranous ring.
-The pulp is white, does not change color.
-The taste of mushroom, the smell is pleasant, spicy.
-Spore powder is rusty brown.
-Spores are ocher-yellow.
+The plates are attached or free, sagging, with a somewhat jagged edge, initially whitish, then clay-yellow.
+The leg measures 5-10/1-2 cm, off-white, with a whitish membranous ring.
+The pulp is white and does not change color.
+The taste is mushroom, the smell is pleasant, spicy.
+The spore powder is rusty brown.
+The spores are ocher-yellow.

-Mushroom chicken has a hat with a diameter of 4-10 cm, in young mushrooms it is ovoid or spherical, then flatly prostrate, in color from clay yellow to ocher.
+The chicken mushroom has a cap with a diameter of 4-10 cm, in young mushrooms it is ovoid or spherical, then flatly spread, with a color ranging from clay-yellow to ocher.

 Note:

-This is a very high quality mushroom that can be cooked in different ways.
-It tastes a bit like meat.
-In some countries, it is even sold in the markets.
+This is a very high quality mushroom that can be prepared in different ways.
+It tastes slightly like meat.
+In some countries it is even sold in markets.

-Not everyone knows about mushrooms like chickens.
-They are called because they have a delicate taste, like chicken meat.
-Under this popular name, several types of mushrooms are hidden, more often they are ringed caps.
-It can also be dull rosites or white bog.
+Not everyone knows about mushrooms such as chickens.
+They are called because they have delicate taste like chicken meat.
+This popular name hides several types of mushrooms, most often these are ringed caps.
+It can also be Rosites dullus or white marshweed.

 General information about mushrooms

 Chickens grow both in birch groves and in the forests of central Russia.
-They are more common in places of swampy soil, among mosses, blueberry or lingonberry bushes.
+They are more often found in areas of marshy soil, among mosses, blueberry or lingonberry bushes.
 They ripen in early July until frost.
-In appearance and shape, the hats can resemble the head of a rooster with a comb, which is why they are sometimes called cockerels.
+In appearance and shape, the caps can resemble the head of a rooster with a comb, which is why they are sometimes called cockerels.

 Many people mistake some types of toadstools for chicken mushrooms.
-The description below will distinguish edible specimens from poisonous ones.
-Edibles have the following distinguishing features:
+The description below will help you distinguish edible specimens from poisonous ones.
+Edibles have the following distinctive features:

-1. white coating on a convex brown hat;
+1. white coating on a convex brown cap;

-2. the hat itself is smooth, there are no scales or flakes on it;
+2. the cap itself is smooth, there are no scales or flakes on it;

-3. if the mushroom is an adult, it must have a skirt on its leg, if it is young, it is connected to the hat with a thin film;
+3. if the mushroom is mature, its leg must have a skirt; if it is young, it is connected to the cap with a thin film;

 Like any other edible mushrooms, cockerels and chickens can be fried, boiled, salted and pickled.
-To taste, they resemble champignons - it is not for nothing that they are valued as a delicacy in Europe.
-They can be eaten as an independent snack, or added to various salads, soups, vegetable side dishes.
+They taste like champignons - it’s not for nothing that they are valued as a delicacy in Europe.
+They can be eaten as an independent snack, or added to various salads, soups, and vegetable side dishes.

 There are several general rules, which should be followed when cooking:

-• The tastiest part is the cap, but the stem can be full of worms, so it's best to cut it as short as possible or remove it.
+• The most delicious part is the cap, but the stem can be full of worms, so it is better to cut it as short as possible or remove it.

-• When marinating cockerel and chicken, mushrooms should not be mixed with other mushrooms, as they differ greatly from them in terms of cooking time and temperature.
+• When marinating rooster and chicken, mushrooms should not be mixed with other mushrooms, since they differ greatly from them in cooking time and temperature.

 Marinated chicken for the winter

-Pickled, these mushrooms will delight you in the winter.
-To marinate chickens, you need to prepare the following ingredients:
+When pickled, these mushrooms will delight you in winter.
+To marinate chicken, you need to prepare the following ingredients:

-Pour the right amount of water into a large enameled saucepan, salt, add sugar, pour vinegar.
-Put on the stove and bring to a boil, then reduce the heat.
-Rinse the mushrooms, clean them of dirt, cut off the legs, leaving two centimeters each.
-Place the roosters in the pot along with the bay leaves.
+Pour into a large enamel pan required quantity water, salt, add sugar, pour in vinegar.
+Place on the stove and bring to a boil, then reduce the heat.
+Wash the mushrooms, clean them from dirt, cut off the stems, leaving two centimeters.
+Place the cockerels in the pan along with the bay leaves.

 Boil for a quarter of an hour.
-Turn off the fire, remove the pan from the stove, throw the contents of the pack into it citric acid.
-Cool for a few minutes, at this time take the required number of clean glass jars with lids and sterilize them.
-Place mushrooms in jars, fill with marinade to the brim.
-Screw the covers on tightly.
+Turn off the heat, remove the pan from the stove, throw the contents of the pack into it citric acid.
+Cool for a few minutes, during which time take the required amount of clean glass jars with lids and sterilize them.
+Place mushrooms in jars and fill with marinade to the brim.
+Screw the lids on tightly.

-For this recipe, you will need an oak barrel, which not everyone has, but the mushrooms are crispy and tasty. .
-For ten kilograms of fresh cockerels you need to take:
+For this recipe you will need Oak barrel, which not everyone has, but the mushrooms turn out crispy and tasty .
+For ten kilograms of fresh roosters you need to take:

 • one kilogram of table salt;